How Do You Brace Fence Posts?

 • Make sure your diagonal braces are in the footer no more than 3-4 inches or they could push through the concrete when tension is applied.

-• Make sure all concreted holes are below front line for your area.
+• Make sure all concreted holes are below the frost line for your area.

 • Make sure your upright fence posts are correct with your string line.
-All of the string line should be on the outside of your corners; remember, your string line represents your fence.
+All of the string lines should be on the outside of your corners; remember, your string line represents your fence.

 *Note: The most efficient way to dig holes for your fence posts are with a 12" diameter, 48" long auger.
 Before you drill, call local utilities (dial 811) to mark your utility lines.